 It’s easy to see how Castle Rock got its name when one spies the castle-shaped butte towering high above the town center.
-The town’s history is also easily visible in the original, well-preserved homes, cafés and churches throughout the area.
+The town’s history is also easily visible in the original, well-preserved homes, cafés, and churches throughout the area.
 Many of these were built using the unusual rhyolite stone that originally attracted the settlers who founded the town in the mid-to-late 18th century.
 Prior to their arrival, the area was occupied by Cheyenne and Arapahoe Indian tribes.
 Today, nearly 60,0000 people call Castle Rock home.

 With roots in mining and railroads, this affluent town offers an updated taste of the Old West.
-It boasts an historic downtown area, 265 acres of parks, and 44 miles of trails.
+It boasts a historic downtown area, 265 acres of parks, and 44 miles of trails.
 Castle Rock, easily accessible by Interstate 25, is home to the Outlets at Castle Rock (the largest open-air outlet center in the State) and is the seat of Douglas County.
 The town encompasses 33 square miles and sits in the East Plum Creek Valley at the base of the Rocky Mountains at an elevation of 6,202 feet.

-With over 300 days of sunshine each year, Castle Rock is a safe and welcoming place to enjoy the brisk Colorado air year ‘round.
+With over 300 days of sunshine each year, Castle Rock is a safe and welcoming place to enjoy the brisk Colorado air year round.